apache/druid/docs/api-reference/service-status-api.md

 #### URL
 <code class="getAPI">GET</code> `/druid/coordinator/v1/isLeader`

 Retrieves a JSON object with a `leader` key.
-The value can be `true` or `false`, indicating if this server is the current leader Coordinator of the cluster.
-This is suitable for use as a load balancer status check if you only want the active leader to be considered in-service at the load balancer.
+Returns `true` if this server is the current leader Coordinator of the cluster.
+To get the individual address of the leader Coordinator node, see the [leader endpoint](#get-leader-address).

+Use this endpoint as a load balancer status check when you only want the active leader to be considered in-service at the load balancer.

 #### Responses